T

 activity

-Experience a guided tour and tasting at one of the oldest Port wine lodges in Vila Nova de Gaia.
-Learn about the history and production of Port wine, followed by a tasting session.
+Experience an authentic Port wine tasting at one of the oldest Port wine lodges in Vila Nova de Gaia, just across the river.
+Learn about the history and production of Port wine, followed by a guided tasting of their exquisite selections.

-• Consider the 'Reserve' tasting for a more premium experience.
+• Consider the 'Reserve' tasting for a more in-depth experience.

 ~90 min